0330 822 0505

 40% of our customers had been declined elsewhere before coming to us.
 The brokers we work with will be able to assess your circumstances and then identify the right lender for you instead of going direct.

-Being based on an island here in the UK, with plenty of bad weather, means that in some areas flooding is a real possibility.
+Being based on an island in the UK, with plenty of bad weather, means that flooding is a real possibility in some areas.
 This might be due to rainfall, rising sea water, or a host of other issues.

-This guide will cover everything you need to know if your mortgage is refused due to flood risk.
+This guide will cover everything you need to know if you’ve had a mortgage refused due to flood risk.

 This will include what steps to take if you’re declined, how you can still secure borrowing on the property you want to buy and where to look for guidance.